tddebart/babu-is-you/README.md

 you have text-object like BABA
 you have text-verb like is, and
 you have text-quality like YOU
-# Sprite naming scheme

 # Copyright (c)

-I do not own any right to any images/sprites used in this game please don't sue me
+I do not own any right to any images/sprites or level design used in this game please don't sue me